Yagavi1994/Cradle/TESTING.md

 - **Fix**: To resolve the issue, the functions were separated into individual JavaScript files, each dedicated to a specific feature.
 By modularizing the code into separate files, the bugs were fixed, and the functionality of each feature was restored, ensuring smooth performance across the site.

+### Secret Key Exposure in Production

+- **Issue**: The Secret Key was inadvertently included directly in settings.py, causing it to be exposed in the production environment.

+- **Fix**: A new Secret Key has been generated and securely stored in env.py, replacing the old key in settings.py.
+The updated Secret Key has also been added to Heroku Config Vars, and the project has been redeployed to apply the changes.

 ### CSRF Token Failure on Mobile Login

 **Issue**: While attempting to log in via a mobile device, users encountered a "CSRF token failed" error.
 This was due to the deployed link not being included in the CSRF trusted origins list.